Schools need support, now more than ever. Become an academic mentor and help a generation of pupils bounce back from a

 The Teach First Academic Mentoring Programme will run for the 2020/21 academic year.

 Whether you are a recent graduate or are considering a career change, this programme is ideal for those wanting to dip their toes into the teaching profession.

-To be eligible, you must have the following:
+To be eligible, you must at minimum have the following:

 - Either a completed university degree (2.2 or above) or have Qualified Teacher Status (QTS).